-- Don’t eat before your session.
-Eating can cause you to feel bloated or have heart burn which will be a major distraction and deflect from the positive outcome of your experience.
+Don’t eat before your session.
+Eating can cause you to feel bloated or have heart burn which will be a major distraction and detract from the positive outcome of your experience.

-- The massage therapist will leave the room while you disrobe and re-dress providing you with the most privacy and linens will be provided to cover you with for your comfort, warmth and privacy as well.
+The massage therapist will leave the room while you disrobe and re-dress providing you with the most privacy and linens will be provided to cover you with for your comfort, warmth as well as privacy.
 The therapist only uncovers the part of your body that is being massaged, ensuring modesty respect at all times.

-- Report any discomfort during the massage, whether dur to environment, or depth of pressure or movements/stretches the therapist does on your limbs/body.
+Report any discomfort during the massage, whether due to environment, or depth of pressure or movements/stretches the therapist performs on your limbs/body.

 You have the right to tell the therapist to stop a manipulation, or change it.
 You also have the right to end the session at any time for any reason.

 Don’t be afraid to tell your therapist about any apprehensions or concerns you may have.
 This will help the therapist respect your wishes and help to put you more at ease.

 Breathe normally.
 Breathing helps to relax and put you at ease.